JinalRamolia/Altair-Visualization-Demo/README.md

 - If you are using the conda package manager, the equivalent is:
 #### $ conda install -c conda-forge altair vega_datasets

+Python provides a lot of libraries, specifically for plotting and visualization and I usually have a tough time picking out which one to use for my problem statement.

+I recently come across with Altair, a visualization library in Python and I was amazed by its capabilities.
+It is a very user-friendly library which actually performs a lot of things with the minimal amount of code.

+Please note that Altair is still in development phase, so things might change over time.
+We can still do a lot of exciting work on it and the future potential really excites me.

 ## Table of Contents
 1. Overview of Altair
   - What is Altair?
   - Installation
 2. Exploring a Real World Problem
 3. Pros and Cons

-Python provides a lot of libraries, specifically for plotting and visualization and I usually have a tough time picking out which one to use for my problem statement.

-I recently come across with Altair, a visualization library in Python and I was amazed by its capabilities.
-It is a very user-friendly library which actually performs a lot of things with the minimal amount of code.

-Please note that Altair is still in development phase, so things might change over time.
-We can still do a lot of exciting work on it and the future potential really excites me